Typescript-TDD/ts-auto-mock/README.md

 Unfortunately the typescript team has no intention to improve the developer experience.
 You can see more information at this [link](https://github.com/Microsoft/TypeScript/issues/14419).

-We believe that archiving the repository is the best decision to inform who is currently using it and who find it for the first time.
+We believe that stop developing new features is the best decision to inform who is currently using it and who find it for the first time.

 We will keep fixing bugs and vulnerability.